 If you have ever walked past a full cycling class or ridden a SPIN®

-You may wonder “what flywheel weight do I need?”…
+You may wonder, “what flywheel weight do I need?”…

 Below, we will examine the importance of the flywheel, how they vary, and what to keep in mind to find the best option for yourself.

-What Is a Flywheel of a Cycling
+What Is a Flywheel & What does on a Spin

 The flywheel refers to the weighted wheel located at the front or the back of the